DonaldKellett/Osiver/API.md

-# Osiv API
+# Osiver API

-This document defines the Osiv API.
-An HTTP(S) server conforming to the API by exposing the endpoints defined below with the documented behavior is said to be Osiv-compliant.
+This document defines the Osiver API.
+An HTTP(S) server conforming to the API by exposing the endpoints defined below with the documented behavior is said to be Osiver-compliant.

 Note that all responses below are assumed to be JSON unless otherwise specified.

-API version: `0.1.1`
+API version: `0.1.0`

 ## Server Metadata